probwebdev/dotfiles/README.md

 ### Garbage collection

-Garbage collection should be automatic via home-manager, but it is possible to do it manually:
+Garbage collection should be automatic via `home-manager` and/or `determinate-nixd`, but it is possible to do it manually:

 ```shell
 home-manager expire-generations "-3 days" # remove old generations for home manger